muses-code-js/js-xmas-edition/instructions/level1.md

-1. Get value from the form.
+1.Get value from the form.
 ===========================